How to Find and Measure Product-Market Fit

 The Product-Market Fit Pyramid by Dan Olsen

-But how does a startup reach this middle ground?
+But how do you reach this middle ground?

-• As the first step, you need to ensure that there are enough people who'll be interested in the product you're offering and ready to buy it.
+• As the first step, you need to ensure that there are enough people interested in your offering and ready to buy it.

 • Secondly, you need to mold your product.
 Does it fulfill the users' needs and solve their pain points or problems?

-• Thirdly, can your product sustain itself, and will it bring back the expected profit?
+• Thirdly, you should ensure that your product can sustain itself.
+Will it bring back the expected profit?

 Why Does Product-Market Fit Matter?